 Think of your cat's kidneys as a large filtration system, which filter the toxins that are produced naturally during metabolism.
 When the kidneys begin to stop functioning normally, these toxins begin to accumulate in the cat's body, leading to the symptoms described below.
-As the disease progresses, the kidneys begin to harden and are able to filter less and less.
+As the disease progresses, the kidneys begin to harden and are able to filter fewer and fewer toxins.
 It is not until a third of the kidney function has been lost that symptoms usually appear.

 Because there is no cure for kidney disease, treatment is aimed at prolonging the cat's life and making him more comfortable.
 The treatment plan depends on the severity of the condition and is individualized based on your veterinarian's findings.

 There is no cure for chronic renal failure.
-With proper treatment, your cat may live for many months or even years.
+With proper treatment of kidney disease in cats, life expectancy can be many months or even years after diagnosis — the sooner the better.
 You will be the one to determine whether the quality of his life has deteriorated.
-Chronic renal failure is generally painless, but as the disease progresses, your cat will experience nausea, weakness and lethargy.
+Chronic renal failure is generally painless, but as the disease progresses, your cat will experience nausea, weakness, and lethargy.